Illustrative instrumentation example

 From one measurable point to broader operational control.

-The same principle can extend across factory, distribution, store, and shelf environments — creating a unified layer of measurable, AI-enabled operational intelligence across fragmented physical workflows — starting from a single point and scaling across operations.
+The same principle can extend across factory, distribution, store, and shelf environments, creating a unified layer of measurable, AI-enabled operational intelligence across fragmented physical workflows.

 Start with a focused pilot and quantify hidden operational loss within weeks.